Monday - Friday

-The Student Health Center provides free medical services to students who are not feeling well.
-For the Health Center to be able to serve you best, please bring copies of your medical and immunization records with you, so they will have a clear understanding of your medical history.
+The Student Health Center (SHC) provides free medical services to students.
+For the SHC to best serve you, please bring copies of your medical and immunization records with you so they will have a clear understanding of your medical history.

-If you are 18 years of age or younger on the first day of the semester you must also present proof of immunization against Hepatitis B or complete the series of injections after your arrival.
+If you are under 19 years of age as of the first day of the semester, you must also present proof of immunization against Hepatitis B or complete the series of injections after you arrive.
 There is a fee for this injection series.

-Your insurance policy must have these areas of minimum coverage:$50,000 accident or illness
+Your insurance policy must have these areas of minimum coverage:

-If you purchase a policy in your home country be sure to bring proof of this coverage in English to submit to the International Student Advisors for review and approval.
-A health insurance policy is available for purchase through the University Health Center.
-It can be purchased during the Orientation for approximately $960 for one year.
+If you purchase a policy in your home country be sure to bring proof of this coverage (in English) to submit to the International Student Advisors for review and approval.

 Emergency Phone Numbers:

 Student Health Center (Warner Street): 898-5241